Kotlin/dataframe/docs/reference.md

 `ValueColumn` stores one dimensional array of elements

 ### MapColumn
-Every element of `MapColumn` is `DataRow`, so it can be interpreted as a group of columns.
+Every element of `MapColumn` is `DataRow`, so `MapColumn` can be interpreted as a group of columns.
 Most `DataFrame` operations, such as [select](#select), [filter](#filter), indexing etc. are also available for `MapColumn`.

 ### FrameColumn
-Every element of `FrameColumn` is `DataFrame`, so it can be interpreted as groups of rows.
+Every element of `FrameColumn` is `DataFrame`, so `FrameColumn` can be interpreted as groups of rows.
 Any `DataFrame` with `FrameColumn` can be [converted](#working-with-groupeddataframe) to `GroupedDataFrame`:
 ```kotlin
 df.asGrouped { groups }